EphemeralSpace/docs/src/design/roundflow/lobby-readying-up.md

 The lobby, instead of just being a UI, is actually a map players can walk around in.
 All features that were UI buttons/menus previously (readying up, observing, the roundstart timer, etc) are instead diegetic elements contained within the lobby map itself.

-<span class="es-partially-implemented">Players spawn into the lobby as soon as they connect to the server and are shown a guidebook entry explaining what's happening, since it will ideally feel very strange compared to the regular SS14 experience.</span>
+Players spawn into the lobby as soon as they connect to the server and are shown a guidebook entry explaining what's happening, since it will ideally feel very strange compared to the regular SS14 experience.

 ## The Theater